bharathganeshsivasankaran/Ex.No.7/README.md

 # Result:
 The lab exercise resulted in the creation of a prototype concept for a personal assistant powered by large language models.
-Students were able to:

--> Understand how to tailor LLM prompts to real-life applications.

--> Foster creativity by designing features suited to their personal or academic lives.

--> Learn prompt engineering techniques for optimal interaction with AI tools.

--> Experience the versatility and utility of generative AI in solving everyday problems.